This Mexican-inspired Authentic Homemade Flour Tortilla Recipe uses lard, along with simple ingredients to make 16 perfectly sized tortillas.

 It’s easy to make tortilla bowls without frying.
 And, you can fill them with your favorite ingredients.
 Best of all–you made everything from scratch–start to finish.

-Just follow the instructions found in this recipe: Homemade Oven Baked Tortilla Bowls.
+Just follow the instructions found in my recipe: Homemade Oven Baked Tortilla Bowls.
+You won’t believe how easy it is to make these in just minutes!

 The sky’s the limit with this Authentic Flour Tortilla Recipe.
-You can use a variety of protein and vegetable options to make your dinner the healthiest it can be.
+You can use a variety of protein (chicken, beef, pork, shrimp, and fish) and vegetable options (choose your family favorites) to make your dinner the healthiest it can be.

 Here are just a few of my favorite recipes that use flour tortillas as part of the ingredient list: